degathem/OOP-Java-Course/README.md

   * When you declare any object variable and initialize it (new keyword) it allocates space for the object in memory
   * when object is initialize it initializes the variables in the class from the inside out, ie up through the superclass(es) all the way to Object
 * Discuss how the Java Compiler ensures object construction occurs from the inside out
+  * Compiler rules
   * The compiler will actually add code during compilation
   * specifially if a class isn't inherited from any other class, java compiler will add extends Object to the class declaration
   * 3 rules of java compiler
     1. No superclass?
 Javac inserts extends Object
     2. No constructor?
-Java gives you one
+Java gives you one default constructor with no arguments
     3. The first line of a constructer must start with this() - same class constructor or super() - super is a call to the superclass constructor.
 Otherwise the compiler inserts super()
 ```java
 class Student extends Object {